ymyuan98/reading-notes/PML_murphy_2023/README.md

-# Probablistic Machine Learning: An Introduction (by Kevin Murphy)
+# Probablistic Machine Learning: An Introduction (by Kevin P. Murphy)